jonathansilva/8BallPool/README.md

 *I am not responsible for the use of this hack*

-You need to make some changes to adjust the layout to the game table
+You need to make changes to the *dimens.xml* file to fit the layout to the game table

 > Anti-ban, only if you follow these steps: